#Preliminaries:

 Introduction

 In our rapidly evolving digital age, Mark Twain’s famous quip, “I only believe in statistics that I doctored myself”, takes on new significance.
 As the amount and accessibility of data continue to expand, the challenge of transforming raw data into actionable insights becomes increasingly vital.
-This informational revolution is equally relevant to business decisions, policy making, and empowering individuals to navigate an information-saturated world.
+This informational revolution is equally relevant to business decisions, policy making, and empowering people to navigate an information-saturated world.
 The good news is that we can now make more evidence-based decisions, thanks to the decreasing barriers of data availability (e.g. this blog post or ICPSR), advancements in software and hardware, and the democratization of data analysis tools supported by the open source movement.
 However, the challenge remains: How do we separate valuable insights from the noise?
 The answer lies, in part, in fostering data literacy and transparency.

 Data Exploration